sjgraffjr/AWSquiz/README.md

 2. Clicking the 5 category buttons

 Randomization of the questions happens by counting all the questions on the page and building an array with the question positions and the randomizes them.

+## Future Versions
+I would like to make rounds.
+I would also like to make an expert button, where the user will have to list all the web sevices in the game.

 ## Other Tips
 1. avoid using the css classes to find elements on the page because designers generally manipulate them.